sfu-ireceptor/dataloading-mongo/README.md

 $ source bin/activate

 $ cd /opt/ireceptor/turnkey-service/dataloading-mongo
-$ sudo pip3 install -r requirements.txt
+$ /usr/bin/env python3 -m pip install -r requirements.txt
 ```

 ## (Optional) Linux Environment Variables

 Note that, For added convenience for running of the data loading script, some of the default parameters
-of the data loading script may be specified in operating system environment variables.
+of the data loading script may be specified in operating system environment variables. (**Note**: this is only temporary per terminal session)

 For example, under Ubuntu Linux, you may set the Mongo database, user and passwords as follows: